Lake County Home Visiting Program

 - Help the family prepare for a new baby

-After delivery, the home visitor continues to serve the family.
+After delivery, a Parent Educator continues to serve the family.
 She can offer assistance with:

 - Support any new moms who are formula feeding, working with them to make sure it enhances the development of the child

 - A post- partum follow up with the new mom to ensure she is recovering and taking good care of herself